 The winner of the Eurovision Song Contest 2014, Conchita Wurst, made an appearance as a guest panelist in the shows second season.

-The most recent addition to the Eurovision and German Masked Singer sphere is the unmasked Katze (Cat) from the third season – Vicky Leandros.
+Katze (Cat) from the third season was unmasked to reveal the one and only Vicky Leandros.
 Vicky has taken part in Eurovision twice: first in Vienna in 1967 and then again in Edinburgh in 1972, both times representing Luxembourg, and even winning in 1972 with the entry ‘Aprés toi’.